hn5092/KAP-manual/en/query/query_pushdown/spark.en.md

              ```
         + The **KAP must have a valid Kerberos ticket before you initiate a connection to HiveServer2** (use kinit) .

-  3. Verification thrift
+  Step 3.
+Verify Thrift
      1. start `${SPARK_HOME} or ${HIVE_HOME}/bin/beeline` .
      2. enter ```!connect ${kylin.query.pushdown.jdbc.url}``` .
      3. test some sql ensure its ok
-  4. Verification test
+  Step 4.
+Verification Test
      1. Start KAP to query loaded tables in the insight page
-     2. If queries working track can be found in the Spark web page, it means KAP has been integrated with Impala normally
+     2. If queries working track can be found in the Spark web page, it means KAP has been integrated with Spark normally

       ![](query_pushdown_images/query_pushdown_spark.png)